clipo/carbonTravel/README.md

 # Google Maps Distance Calculator

-This Python script efficiently calculates distances and travel times between pairs of cities using the Google Maps Distance Matrix API.
-It supports various transportation modes (driving, transit, walking, bicycling) and provides an approximate flight distance.
-Results are neatly organized and saved to an Excel file.
-The project includes a comprehensive unit test suite for enhanced reliability.
+This Python script efficiently calculates distances and travel times between pairs of cities.
+It uses the Google Maps Distance Matrix API for most calculations and leverages the `geopy` library for flight distance estimations.
+The script supports various transportation modes (driving, transit, walking, bicycling, flight), handles inconsistent data formats, and includes robust error handling.
+Results are directly written to the input Excel file.

 ## Features:

 * **Multi-Modal Distance Calculation:** Computes distances and durations for driving, transit, walking, and bicycling.
-* **Approximate Flight Distance:** Estimates the straight-line (great-circle) distance between locations.
+* **Approximate Flight Distance:** Estimates the straight-line (great-circle) distance between locations using the `geopy` library.
+Prioritizes flight distance if multiple travel methods are specified.
-* **Excel Input/Output:** Reads city pairs from an Excel file and writes results to another Excel file.
+* **Excel Input/Output:** Reads city pairs from an Excel file and directly updates the file with calculated distances.
-* **Robust Error Handling:** Includes comprehensive error handling and retry mechanisms for API requests and file operations.
+* **Robust Error Handling:** Includes comprehensive error handling and retry mechanisms for API requests and file operations, including fallback locations for distance calculation failures.
 * **Progress Indication:** Displays a progress bar during processing for larger datasets.
 * **Secure API Key Management:** Uses environment variables for secure storage of the Google Maps API key.
 * **Detailed Logging:** Provides informative logging for debugging and monitoring.
-* **Comprehensive Unit Testing:** A robust unit test suite ensures code quality and reliability.
+* **Command-Line Arguments:** Accepts an optional input file name via the command line.
-* **Default Origin:**  The script now defaults to Binghamton, NY as the starting location if the 'Starting_City' field in the input Excel file is blank or missing.
+* **Default Origin:** The script defaults to Binghamton, NY as the starting location if the 'Starting_City' field is blank or missing.

 ## Requirements: